-There was definitely a lot of strange-colored discharge for about a month, but I was told that was normal.
+There was definitely a lot of strange-colored vaginal discharge for about a month, but I was told that was normal.
 I vaguely remember it smelling weird too – also normal.

-Unfortunately, I am not one of the lucky ones to have no periods.
-I still get my cycle each month like clockwork.
+My first period after the ablation was much better than before.
+I still get my menstrual cycle each month like clockwork.
 Only now, instead of using a super+ tampon and a pad and feeling the gush when I stand up, I can get by with a pantyliner or a regular tampon.
 (I know, I know, cups are supposed to be better – I just haven’t made the switch.)

 Also, I don’t even remember much of the procedure now.
 I actually wrote this entire post while I was still fairly drugged up on pain meds – which is great because that’s probably the most memory I had of that day.
 But also, my apologies if this blog post seems a little more scattered than my typical writing! 😉